dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/going_public.md

 - _Anyone with the link._ Only people with the link can see your form.
 - _The world._ Anyone can access your form.
 It will also be accessible from your organization's `forms.fm` landing page.

 Once you've shared your project, whether on Screendoor or your own site, you can [invite your team to review responses with&nbsp;you](/articles/screendoor/collaboration/collaborators.html).
-To do so, press the &ldquo;What's next?&rdquo; banner at the bottom of the page.
+To do so, press the "What's next?" banner at the bottom of the page.

 ![Inviting your team from the Share page.](../images/share_6.png)